Insect Queen and Her Super-Powers

-This job apparently didn't work out because one day Lois found Lana in line for a charity meal.
-Lois took her in to help her back onto her feet.
-After a meeting with Superman, he repaid the womens' taunts by leaving a note that read, "The girl I like best has the initials L.L."
+Somehow, that job didn't work out because one day Lois found Lana "down and out" and in line for a charity meal.
+Lois took Lana in to help her back onto her feet.
+Superman repaid the womens' taunts by leaving a note that read, "The girl I like best has the initials L.L."
 (Superman's Girl Friend, Lois Lane #7)

 Once Lana recovered her career, she was a regular fixture in Clark and Lois' lives.
 The two women frequently played a friendly rivalry to win the Man of Steel's affections.
 Each secretly hoped that he would propose marriage to her.
 Note: Lana was such a prominent presence in the Lois Lane series that the letter column was retitled "Letters to Lois and Lana," beginning in issue #64 (Apr.
 1966).

-During her time in Metropolis, Lana Lang made another turns at super-heroics.
+Lana had several turns at super-heroics in her adult life as well.
 She bathed herself in a special strength serum to become Girl Atlas, hoping to entice Superman.
 (Lois Lane #12)

-And while her apartment was being redecorated, Lana moved in with Lois Lane.
-Lois knew about her adventures as Insect Queen, so when she heard about a fire emergency, Lois donned Lana's old suit and the Bio-Ring to save the day as Bug-Belle.
+While her apartment was being redecorated, Lana moved in with Lois Lane.
+Lois knew about her adventures as Insect Queen, so when she heard about a fire emergency, Lois took Lana's suit and Bio-Ring to save the day as Bug-Belle.
 She was duped by Velvet O'Mara, who stole the ring and captured Superman in a super-web.
 It took both Lana and Lois to save him from O'Mara.
 (Lois Lane #69)